km0904/git-cheatsheet/ReadMe.md

 git add FILENAME
 ```

-- add the file filename nd ANOTHERFILENAME to the stash
+- add the file filename and ANOTHERFILENAME to the stash

 ```bash
 git commit -m "MESSAGE"